metal3-io/metal3-io.github.io/try-it.md

 Tilt is applied in the metal3-dev-env deployment, you can make changes inside the `cluster-api-provider-metal3` folder and Tilt will deploy the changes automatically.
-If you deployed CAMP3 separately and want to make changes in CAPM3, then follow [CAPM3 instructions](#tilt-for-dev-in-capm3).
+If you deployed CAPM3 separately and want to make changes to it, then follow [CAPM3 instructions](#tilt-for-dev-in-capm3).
 This will save you from having to build all of the images for CAPI, which can take a while.
 If the scope of your development will span both CAPM3 and CAPI, then follow the